 • [ITU-T H.248.56] in case of VPN-based QoS support.

-The use of the above Recommendations has not been taken into account in the definition of this profile specification guide.
+The use of the above Recommendations (except [ITU-T H.248.52]) has not been taken into account in the definition of this profile specification guide.

 NOTE – The above Recommendations contain many different properties, signals, and events.
 However, as they are optional, to simplify the definition of this profile specification guideline, these impacts are not listed.